Adriankhl/relativitization-game-doc/guide/quick-start-guide.md

 #### Option 2: DefaultSalaryAI

-Adjusting salary can be tedious if you have many carriers, so the game provide a "DefaultSalaryAI" to automate this.
+Adjusting salary every turn can be tedious if you have many carriers, so the game provide a "DefaultSalaryAI" to automate this.

 Similar to how you do with the [default AI](#let-ai-do-everything), click "AI" in the [player information buttons](#player-information-buttons), select "DefaultSalaryAI" instead of "DefaultAI", click " Compute" and "Use all" to put all the commands in your plan.

+Note that "Use all" will remove the commands in your plan and add the ones computed by the AI.
+Do this at the beginning of your turn.

 ### Factories